 In the article, we describe the actions, in terms of technology modifications, people engagement and business process strengthening, required on the part of organizations to safeguard their assets, data, and privacy.

-Patching of Critical Systems: IT officers must accelerate the patches for critical systems such as VPN, end-point protection and cloud interfaces that are essential for working remotely.
+Patching of Critical Systems: IT officers must accelerate the patches for critical systems such as VPN, end-point protection, and cloud interfaces that are essential for working remotely.
 This will help the companies remove the vulnerabilities in their systems.

 Multifactor Authentication: The second action required is the scaling up of the MFA or Multifactor Authentication.
-The people working from homes must be required to access critical applications only by using MFAs.
-Though the implementation of MFA is challenging, it can be made manageable by prioritizing the users who work with critical users such as domain and system administrations and developers and people who work with critical systems such as money transfers.
+The people working from home must be required to access critical applications only by using MFAs.
+Though the implementation of MFA is challenging, it can be made manageable by prioritizing the users who work with critical users such as domain and system administrations, and developers and people who work with critical systems such as money transfers.
 First, to gain experience, the cybersecurity teams can roll out this on a demonstrative basis and then after gaining enough confidence can extend it to the whole organization.

 Compensating controls for facility-based applications: The third tactic to be used is the installation of compensating controls for facility-based applications migrated to remote access.
-Some applications such as cell centre wikis, bank teller interfaces, which are only available to users working onsite at an organization’s facilities, must be protected with some special controls such as VPNs and MFAs.
+Some applications such as cell center wikis, and bank teller interfaces, which are only available to users working onsite at an organization’s facilities, must be protected with some special controls such as VPNs and MFAs.

-Accounting for Shadow IT: The fourth action is to account for is shadow IT, which at many companies, employees set up without formal approval or support from the IT department.
+Accounting for Shadow IT: The fourth action is to account for shadow IT, which at many companies, employees set up without formal approval or support from the IT department.
 Remote working will make such systems vulnerable as when the employees start working remotely, the business processes that depend on shadow IT will not be accessible remotely for protection.
-Now it is the responsibility of cybersecurity teams to look out for such shadow IT systems in the organizations.
+Now it is the responsibility of cybersecurity teams to look out for such shadow IT systems in organizations.